stanford-policylab/opp/py/data_readme_template.md

 - Data does not include most useful information, including demographic, outcome, and search/contraband information, so the deduplication above potentially over-deduplicates
+- type is derived from CallType, which is passed through since we lack a data dictionary for some of them

 ## Long Beach, CA
 **Data notes**:
 - Data is deduplicated on raw columns Date, Location, Race, Sex, and Officer DID, reducing the number of records by ~14.3%
 - Data does not include reason for stop, search, or contraband fields
+- violation is a concatenation of 4 violation descriptions, separated by ';'
+- type is derived from violation_1_description
+- raw columns sex, race, and officer_race are passed through since our translations may simplify them
+- There is a notable drop in stops from 2008 to 2016, unclear what the origin of this may be

 ## Los Angeles, CA
 - Data is deduplicated on raw columns stop_date, stop_time, reporting_district,